BartSpangenberg/workoutapp/README.md

 ## User Stories

-- **404**
+**404**
 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault

--
-- **500**
+**500**
 - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

+**landing**
-- **landing** - Landing page displays information about application and navigation to authentication screens
+- Landing page displays information about application and navigation to authentication screens

-- **sign up**
+**sign up**
 - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - User can set profile information in the signup-flow

-- **login**
+**login**
 - As a user I want to be able to log in on the webpage so that I can get back to my account

+**logout**
-- **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+**My Workouts**
+- Users can see their workouts with general information and information about all the exercises
+- Users can add their workouts to their workout to-do
+- Users can add their previous workouts to their workout to-do

+**Workout Library**
+- User can search for workouts in the workout library
+- User can do advanced search by searching for various workout properties
+- User can see more information on the workout

+**Workout creation**
--
+- User can create workouts
-- **events create** - As a user I want to create an event so that I can invite others to attend
-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+- User can add exercises to each workout
+- User can create new exercises

+**Profile**
+- User can see profile page
+- User can set a profile image
+- User can modify profile information

 ## Backlog

-List of other features outside of the MVPs scope

-User profile:
-- see my profile
-- upload my profile picture
+**Achievements & Statistics**
+- User can earn achievements for reaching certain milestones
-- see other users profile
+- User can see statistics on workout progresssions

-- list of events created by the user
+**Workout Library**
+- User can manually edit the amount of sets and reps for each exercise
+- The search results are paginated

+**My Workouts**
+- User receives personalized workout suggestions

+**Responsive UI**
+- UI is responsive to desktop, tablet and mobile

+**CRUD ADMIN**
+- Special admins ('trainers') can CRUD exercises and workouts that are created by users
+- Therefore we would have multiple admin roles
-- list events the user is attending
+- Admin role would be able to asign the trainer-role to existing user

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage
-- ...
+**Multilingual**
+- Static content is translatable from admin
+- Dynamic content is auto-translated

+**Schedule workouts**
+- User can schedule workouts for specific dates

 ## ROUTES: